Douglas BarrTitle: Counselor

 Respectfully, Doug Barr

 Seeking an APC?
 Read the following carefully.
-I provide some details herein NOT to discourage you.
+I provide details herein NOT to discourage you.
 The tasks required are minimial, but necessary.
 Please Read On!

 I do NOT automatically provide APC's depending on the timing of your request and whehter the class is full (or not).